adamrork/HybFilter/README.md

 ## Sample Naming Convention

-It is strongly recommended that your sample names contain only alphanumeric characters.
-Words should be seperated by underscores or hyphens.
+It is strongly recommended that your sample names contain only alphanumeric characters with underscores or hyphens seperating words.
 Your sample names should not contain any of the following characters:

 ```
 " " whitespaces / tabs